 - For extra points, you might even send a response to the email.

 - For example's sake, we'll say this initial email is sent to 10 people.

 - The day after, you select 50 emails that have been responsive in the past and send out another email.

-- Each day, you very slowly increase the amount of emails by doubling them.
+- Each day, you very slowly increase the number of emails by doubling them.

-- However, as the number increases, you want to consider tapering it for best results.
+- However, as the number increases, you want to consider tapering it for the best results.

 - This might look something like this:

 - As you warm-up in this fashion, make sure you are getting positive engagement.